Ultimate Resume Background Guide: Dos and Don’ts

 A recent research shows that an average recruiter spends only six seconds to review a resume.
 So you should do your best to attract the notice of your employer.
 Recruiters mostly follow a visual path.
 Thus, a resume background becomes extremely important.

-Below you can find some helpful tips gathered by our resume specialist on designing the successful resume background.
+Below you can find some helpful tips gathered by our resume specialist on designing a successful resume background.

 Enclose a Photo of the Resume

 Many Americans are aversive to including a photo on the resume.
 The reason is a threat to be discriminated against your appearance.
 So if you attach a photo, you can stand out in a pile of faceless resumes.

-According to CareerBuilder, 43-55% of recruiters check social media profile of a candidate anyway.
-So it is better to choose the photo and present yourself on it as professional as possible.
+According to CareerBuilder, 43-55% of recruiters check the social media profile of a candidate anyway.
+So it is better to choose the photo and present yourself on it as professionally as possible.

 Your picture should reflect the culture of a profession.
-For instance, if you are applying for a position of sales manager, it would be right to look confident.
+For instance, if you are applying for the position of sales manager, it would be right to look confident.

-On the other side, if you are looking for psychologist job, you should look calm and trustworthy.
+On the other side, if you are looking for a psychologist job, you should look calm and trustworthy.

 A picture speaks a thousand words.
 If you attach your picture, your resume can get shortlisted.

 Take Advantage of Columns to Have More Space

 Resumes that exceed one page are a nightmare for recruiters.
-Write in details only about the training or workshops that are relevant to this job.
+Write in detail only about the training or workshops that are relevant to this job.

 Highlight only the most important details of your experience.
 Stay organized and concise.